 On July 29, 2019, CMS released its proposed changes for Chronic Care Management 2020.
-Here’s IQVIA’s Healthcare Center of Excellence (COE) take on the changes.
+Here’s IQVIA’s Healthcare Technology take on the changes.

 Overall there are some great new rules that we think our healthcare clients will really like.

 Currently, CCM bases its time on three codes: